pretix/pretix/doc/development/api/restriction.rst

             'formsetclass': formset,
             'prefix': 'timerestriction',
-            'description': 'If you use this restriction type, the system will only ' 'sell variations, which are covered by at least one of the ' 'timeframes you define below.'
+            'description': 'If you use this restriction type, the system will only ' 'sell variations which are covered by at least one of the ' 'timeframes you define below.'
         }